zhangli-abcd/TVR-Applicability/draft-ietf-tvr-applicability.md

 Hardware-based protocols typically have higher precision and stability, but also have higher cost due to the dedicated hardware.
 SBTS and PTP are the typical hardware-based time synchronization mechanisms.

 SBTS provides a precise time synchronization service based on the signals transmitted by the satellites.
-SBTS can realize the micro-second level time synchronization among the devices installed with SBTS reviver hardware.
+SBTS can realize the micro-second level time synchronization among the devices installed with SBTS receiver hardware.

 PTP is a network protocol that complies with the IEEE 1588 standard and is used to implement high-precision time synchronization between network nodes.
 PTP implements time synchronization by transmitting synchronization messages between master and slave devices.
 Based on the hardware timestamp, the precision of time synchronization is much higher than that of NTP, and can reach the sub-microsecond level or even tens of nanoseconds.
 When deploying PTP in TVR networks, the managing devices should be the master and the network devices and controller should be the slaves which get time from the master.